michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

                             hp007 == "NR" ~ "NR",
                             is.na(hp007) ~ NA_character_,
                             is.numeric(as.numeric(hp007)) ~ "OK")) %>%
-  # next we convert relevant columns to numeric
+  # next we convert columns with numbers to numeric
     # (non-numeric values in hp10 and hp007 will be converted to NA automatically)
   mutate(across(c(customer_uid, department_uid, person_uid, hp10, hp007, dosimeter_uid, report_uid),
                 as.numeric)) %>%
   # next we convert the columns representing dates from "character" to "date"
-    # with format = "%d-%b-%Y" we tell R that the date is in the form "01-Dec-2021"
+    # with "format = '%d-%b-%Y'" we tell R that the date is in the form "01-Dec-2021"
   mutate(across(c(measurement_period_start:report_date),
                 as.Date,
                 format = "%d-%b-%Y")) %>%